Sukhoi Su-15

 The Sukhoi Su-15 (NATO reporting name: Flagon) is a twinjet supersonic interceptor aircraft developed by the Soviet Union.
 It entered service in 1965 and remained one of the front-line designs into the 1990s.
 The Su-15 was designed to replace the Sukhoi Su-11 and Sukhoi Su-9, which were becoming obsolete as NATO introduced newer and more capable strategic bombers.
+The supersonic Su-15 had the performance needed to chase down high-subsonic aircraft like the B-52 and Vulcan, and the range to do so while those aircraft were still far from their targets.